watson-developer-cloud/food-coach/README.md

    * Modify the .html file to change the appearance of the application page.

-   * Use the Conversation tool to train the service for new intents, or to modify the dialog flow.
-For more information, see the [Conversation service documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).
+   * Use the Assistant tool to train the service for new intents, or to modify the dialog flow.
+For more information, see the [Assistant service documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).

 # What does the Food Coach application do?

 The application interface is designed for chatting with a coaching bot.
 Based on the time of day, it asks you if you've had a particular meal (breakfast, lunch, or dinner) and what you ate for that meal.

-The chat interface is in the left panel of the UI, and the JSON response object returned by the Conversation service in the right panel.
+The chat interface is in the left panel of the UI, and the JSON response object returned by the Assistant service in the right panel.
 Your input is run against a small set of sample data trained with the following intents:

     yes: acknowledgment that the specified meal was eaten
     no: the specified meal was not eaten